Pokemon (Old) White (GBA)

 Story Overview

-The story takes place in the Denta region and begins in a highly unusual setting for a Pokémon game: West Academy, a school where students are taught the fundamentals of Pokémon training.
+The story takes place in the Denta Region and begins in a highly unusual setting for a Pokémon game: West Academy, a school where students are taught the fundamentals of Pokémon training.

 On what should be your graduation day, you are instead subjected to a final “test”: